jaegertracing/documentation/content/docs/1.13/apis.md

 Jaeger components implement various APIs for saving or retrieving trace data.

-TODO
+The following labels are used to describe API compatibility guarantees.

-  * stable
+* **stable** - the API guarantees backwards compatibility.
+If breaking changes are going to be made in the future, they will result in a new API version, e.g. `/api/v2` URL prefix or a different namespace in the IDL.
-  * restricted
+* **internal** - the APIs intended for internal communications between Jaeger components and not recommended for use by external components.
-  * deprecated
+* **deprecated** - the APIs that are only maintained for legacy reasons and will be phased out in the future.

 ## Span reporting APIs

-Agent and Collector are the two components of the Jaeger backend that can receive spans and forward them to storage.
+Agent and Collector are the two components of the Jaeger backend that can receive spans.
+At this time they support two sets of non-overlapping APIs.

 ### Thrift over UDP (stable)